 A diving light is not just for scuba diving at night.
 While not as essential as say a dive knife or computer for daytime diving it is a good idea to always have one, even if its just a small light to keep in your BCD pocket.

-If you plan on diving wrecks, or cave diving then your choice of dive light is much more critical than if you just want to take a look back into a crevice to see what might be hiding…
+If you plan on diving wrecks or cave diving, then your choice of dive light is much more critical than if you just want to take a look back into a crevice to see what might be hiding in there.

 Best Dive Lights

 Quick Answer: The 7 Best Rated Dive Lights For 2021

 - Light and Motion Sola Dive Light 80

 - Princeton TEC MaxBright LED 550 Dive Light

 Dive Light Reviews